gvwilson/thirdbit/src/fiction/iffy/index.md

 but then she removed her helmet.

 "Well,"
-said Doctor Johel conversationally.
+Doctor Johel said conversationally.
-"Haven't you caused quite a ruckus.
+"You've caused quite a ruckus.
 Australia and Brazil are on the verge of all-out war, the machines are in some sort of tizzy, and you seem to be the center of all of it.